-UPDATE: US EPA-National Renewable Energy Laboratory (NREL) Solar Feasibility Study for the former Metachem (aka, Standard Chlorine of Delaware) Superfund Site is now available here.
-WHS’ Site Investigation and Restoration Section (SIRS) submitted an application to the US EPA in 2011 for a grant to fund the feasibility study.
+In 2013, the US EPA-National Renewable Energy Laboratory (NREL) Solar Feasibility Study for the former Metachem (a/k/a Standard Chlorine of Delaware) Superfund Site was completed and is available here.
+WHS’ Site Investigation & Restoration Section (SIRS) submitted an application to the US EPA in 2011 for a grant to fund the feasibility study.
 NREL provided technical assistance for the project.
 The purpose of the study was to assess the site for a possible photovoltaic (PV) system installation and estimate the cost, performance, and site impacts of different PV options.
 The study also reviewed financing options that could assist in the implementation of a PV system at the site.
 For more information, please visit the USEPA’s RE-Powering Feasibility Studies webpage.

 Metachem Products, LLC and its predecessor, Standard Chlorine of Delaware, both manufactured chlorinated benzene chemicals at an 85-acre site near Delaware City for more than 35 years.
 The facility operated as Standard Chlorine from 1966 to late 1998 when it was purchased by Connecticut-based Charter Oak Capital Partners and renamed Metachem.